What is a typical expat home or apartment like in Kuala Lumpur?

 - What should I pack when moving to Kuala Lumpur?

-- Will I be able to find a job in Kuala Lumpur?
+- Will I save money living in Kuala Lumpur?

 - What are healthcare services like in Kuala Lumpur?